ipld/ipld/specs/codecs/dag-cosmos/tendermint_chain.md

 	CommonHeight     Int

 	# abci specific information
-	ByzantineValidators [Validator] # validators in the validator set that misbehaved in creating the conflicting block TotalVotingPower    Int        # total voting power of the validator set at the common height Timestamp           Time         # timestamp of the block at the common height }
+	ByzantineValidators [Validator] # Validators in the validator set that misbehaved in creating the conflicting block TotalVotingPower    Int        # Total voting power of the validator set at the common height Timestamp           Time         # Timestamp of the block at the common height }
 ```